Doug Church

 Doug Church (born November 16, 1968, in Evanston, Illinois) is an American video game designer and producer.
-He attended MIT in the late 1980s, but left and went to work with Looking Glass Studios, when they were making primarily MS-DOS-based immersive sim games, including Ultima Underworld, Ultima Underworld II, System Shock and Thief.
-His colleague Warren Spector claims, in fact, that Church was the one who originally coined the term "immersive simulation".
+He started out at MIT in the late 1980s.
+Instead of finishing up there, he left and joined Looking Glass Studios, where the team was producing MS-DOS-based immersive sim games like Ultima Underworld, Ultima Underworld II, System Shock and the Thief series.
+His colleague Warren Spector has pointed out that Church was likely the one who first came up with the term "immersive simulation".

-Later, Church joined Eidos Interactive as technical director, lending programming and design expertise on a number of games from Ion Storm and Crystal Dynamics, including extensive design work on Tomb Raider: Legend.
-In 2005, he left Eidos to join Electronic Arts.
+Later, Church joined Eidos Interactive as Technical Director, lending programming and design support across a series of titles from Ion Storm and Crystal Dynamics, including Tomb Raider: Legend.
+He left Eidos in 2005 and headed to Electronic Arts.

-In 2003, Church was given the International Game Developers Association's Community Contribution award, in part for his work as co-chair of the IGDA's educational committee developing relationships between the game industry and academia.
-He has also participated in many of the Indie Game Jams, including developing "Angry God Bowling," the prototypical game for the first IGJ.
+In 2003, the International Game Developers Association gave him its Community Contribution award.
+Part of that nod went to his time co-chairing the IGDA's educational committee and helping build links between the game industry and academia.
+He became a regular participant at Indie Game Jam events over the years, including putting together "Angry God Bowling" as an IGJ prototype.

-In 2009, he was chosen by IGN as one of the top 100 game creators of all time.
+In 2009, IGN listed him among the top 100 game creators of all time.

-From July 2005 to 2009, Church worked at Electronic Arts' Los Angeles office, as team leader on a project supervised by filmmaker Steven Spielberg.
+From July 2005 to 2009, Church worked at Electronic Arts' Los Angeles office as team leader on a project supervised by filmmaker Steven Spielberg.

 On March 16, 2011, Valve announced that Church had been hired for an undisclosed position and project.
+He remained there for several years before moving on.

 In August 2016, OtherSide Entertainment announced that Church had been hired as a creative consultant for the development of System Shock 3.
+More recently, he has served as project leader on Nightdive Studios' 2023 remake of the original System Shock.
+He has also received credits on Valve's 2022 Portal: Companion Collection, as well as Embark Studios titles The Finals and ARC Raiders.